autistic-symposium/blockchain-science-rs/README.md

 ```
     1. general websocket monitoring
-    1. retrieving og a list of tradeable symbols
+    1. retrieving of a list of tradeable symbols
-    2. generatation of price history
+    2. generation of price history
     3. identification of cointegrated pairs
-    4. identification of trends
+    5. backtesting and finding trading signals
-    5. backtests
+    6. deployment of a custom bot
 ```

 <br>